What Is Copywriting, and Do I Need It for My Business?

 Clarity around copy ensures that your content is consistent with how you want your brand to be perceived and understood.

 I like to think copywriters, like myself, are equal parts poet and engineer.
-They write branded content that is emotive, informative, and, most of all, action-oriented.
+They write emotive, informative, and, most of all, action-oriented branded content.

 These are the kinds of questions copywriters ask and analyze to craft copy that converts.